google-deepmind/mujoco/doc/XMLreference.rst

    visualizer to enable and disable the rendering of entire groups of actuators.
 :at:`ctrllimited`: :at-val:`[false, true, auto], "auto"`
    If true, the control input to this actuator is automatically clamped to :at:`ctrlrange` at runtime.
 If false, control input clamping is disabled.
-If auto, control clamping will automatically be set to true if :at:`ctrlrange` is defined without explicitly setting this attribute to "true".
+If "auto" and :at:`autolimits` is set in :ref:`compiler <compiler>`, control clamping will automatically be set to true if :at:`ctrlrange` is defined without explicitly setting this attribute to "true".
 Note that control input clamping can also be globally disabled with the :at:`clampctrl` attribute of :ref:`option/flag <option-flag>`.
 :at:`forcelimited`: :at-val:`[false, true, auto], "auto"`
    If true, the force output of this actuator is automatically clamped to :at:`forcerange` at runtime.
 If false, force clamping is disabled.
-If auto, force clamping will automatically be set to true if :at:`forcerange` is defined without explicitly setting this attribute to "true".
+If "auto" and :at:`autolimits` is set in :ref:`compiler <compiler>`, force clamping will automatically be set to true if :at:`forcerange` is defined without explicitly setting this attribute to "true".
 :at:`actlimited`: :at-val:`[false, true, auto], "auto"`
    If true, the internal state (activation) associated with this actuator is automatically clamped to :at:`actrange` at runtime.
 If false, activation clamping is disabled.
-If auto, activation clamping will automatically be set to true if :at:`actrange` is defined without explicitly setting this attribute to "true".
+If "auto" and :at:`autolimits` is set in :ref:`compiler <compiler>`, activation clamping will automatically be set to true if :at:`actrange` is defined without explicitly setting this attribute to "true".
 See the :ref:`Activation clamping <CActRange>` section for more details.
 :at:`ctrlrange`: :at-val:`real(2), "0 0"`
    Range for clamping the control input.
 The compiler expects the first value to be smaller than the second value.
+   |br| Setting this attribute without specifying :at:`ctrllimited` is an error, unless :at:`autolimits` is set in
+   :ref:`compiler <compiler>`.
 :at:`forcerange`: :at-val:`real(2), "0 0"`
    Range for clamping the force output.
 The compiler expects the first value to be no greater than the second value.
+   |br| Setting this attribute without specifying :at:`forcelimited` is an error, unless :at:`autolimits` is set in
+   :ref:`compiler <compiler>`.
 :at:`actrange`: :at-val:`real(2), "0 0"`
    Range for clamping the activation state.
 The compiler expects the first value to be no greater than the second value.
    See the :ref:`Activation clamping <CActRange>` section for more details.
+   |br| Setting this attribute without specifying :at:`actlimited` is an error, unless :at:`autolimits` is set in
+   :ref:`compiler <compiler>`.
 :at:`lengthrange`: :at-val:`real(2), "0 0"`
    Range of feasible lengths of the actuator's transmission.
 See :ref:`Length Range <CLengthRange>`.
 :at:`gear`: :at-val:`real(6), "1 0 0 0 0 0"`